choojs/nanocomponent/README.md

 property that returns the component's DOM node if its mounted in the page and `null` when its not.

-### `component.lastArgs`
-A property that has a copy of all arguments used during the last call to `createElement`.
-Useful for implementing argument comparisons in `update` during calls to `render`.

 ### `component.hasWindow`
 Boolean that reflects if the component is rendered in a browser environment.
 Can be useful for components that are server side rendering friendly.